rajikudusadewale/Sales-Analytics-AMBOR-/README.md

 - Whilst, there are small number of orders being shipped to Denver, Las vegas, and Boise.

+**Conclusion**:

+In conclusion, the sales dashboard provides valuable insights into the company's sales data, allowing them to make data-driven decisions to improve their business performance.
+By focusing on the recommendations provided, the company can potentially increase sales, improve customer satisfaction, and increase their market share.

 **Recommendations**:

 Based on the insights gained from the sales dashboard, I recommend the following actions to the company: